 Principles governing vested benefits and entitlements of management board members in case of termination of the position.

-Regarding vested benefits and entitlements of management board members in the event of termination of their position, the standard legal severance benefit provisions of section 23 of the Austrian Salaried Employees Act (Angestelltengesetz) still apply to one member of the management board.
-All other members of the management board are not entitled to receive any severance benefits.
+Regarding vested benefits and entitlements of management board members in the event of termination of their position, the standard legal severance benefit provisions of section 23 of the Austrian Salaried Employees Act (Angestelltengesetz) still apply to one member of the management board are not entitled to receive any severance benefits.